DENV-lineages/denv-lineages.github.io/_pages/rules.md

 This page contains instructions on **designating new lineages**.
 In other words, these are the rules for suggesting a new sub-genotypic grouping.
 If you are looking for where to assign an existing lineage to new sequences, please use one of our partner assignment tools, found on the [resources page](/_pages/resources/).

-- For an overview of the system, go to [overview](#overview)
-- For the rules and thresholds that a new lineage must satisfy to go [rules](#rules).
-- For how to name a new lineage go to [names](#names).
-- For the practicalities of how you actually submit a naming request go to [how to submit a designation request](#how-to-submit-a-designation-request)
-- For information on how often we review requests go to [review timelines](#review-timelines)
-- For other issues, try our [frequently asked questions](/_pages/faq/)

 ## Overview